HOT: Alfred Nicholas Gardens, Sherbrooke

-The gardens is one of the jewels of the Dandenong Ranges.
-It is particularly stunning in Autumn, with the changing colours of maples and beeches, and in spring the park blooms with azaleas and cherry trees.
+The Alfred Nicholas Gardens‘ Autumn landscape is particularly magnificent, with the changing colours of maples and beeches.
+In Spring the park blooms with azaleas and cherry trees.

 Make it your first stop as what goes down must come up….and it’s better that you tackle the uphill climb while little legs still have energy.

-On the upper levels of the garden you’ll find a small pond with sculptures as well as many paths leading under the canopy of mountain ash trees.
+On the upper levels of the Alfred Nicholas Gardens you’ll find a small pond with sculptures as well as many paths leading under the canopy of mountain ash trees.

-- The car park is situated opposite the main entrance, no vehicle entry into the gardens.
+- The visitor car park is across the road, opposite the main entrance.

-- Walk next door to The Piggery at Burnham Beeches for food and drinks and a child-friendly venue.
+- There is no Alfred Nicholas Gardens cafe so walk next door to The Piggery Cafe at Burnham Beeches for food and drinks and a child-friendly venue.